Italki is the best website to teach languages online.

 - Being at least 18 years old

-To apply for a professional teaching profile, you must upload documents showing your training and experience as an educator.
+To apply for a professional teaching profile you have to upload documents demonstrating your training and experience as a teacher.

 - Submitting a short video introduction